nixers-projects/uh-slackbuilds/compton/README.md

 ### Dependencies:

 Slackware ships with most of these dependencies.
-The only lib not included with Slackware is libconfig.
+The only dependency not included with Slackware is libconfig.

-libconfig is left out of build 1 so if you encounter any problems because of that, install build 2.

 __B__ for build-time __R__ for runtime